-Meek came to Assumption in July 2013 after leading Elms College to four of the most successful seasons in the program’s history.
-He guided the Blazers to four straight NECC Tournament appearances, including a league title and the program’s first-ever NCAA Tournament berth in 2011.
+Prior to coming to Assumption, Meek coached the Elm’s College women’s soccer team to four of its most successful seasons in the history of the program.
+He guided the Blazers to four straight NECC Tournament appearances, including a league title and the program’s first-ever Division III NCAA Tournament berth in 2011.
 His teams posted an overall mark of 36-35-7, including an impressive 24-5-4 record in conference play.
-While at Elms, Meek coached 18 All-NECC players, one NECC Goalkeeper of the Year, and one NSCAA All-Region player.
+While at Elms, Meek coached 18 All-NECC players, one NECC Goalkeeper of the Year (Kelly Callahan), and one NSCAA All-Region player (Gianna Gorneault).

 Meek’s coaching experience prior to his time with the Blazers came as a successful coach and recruiter for the women’s soccer team at Westfield State College.
 From 2006-2009, Meek helped lead his squad to 31 wins, three MASCAC playoff appearances, a MASCAC Conference Championship and the programs first appearance in the NCAA tournament.
 He has also been heavily involved with youth and club soccer at all levels since 1999.
 Most recently, he served as assistant coach for the Western Massachusetts Lady Pioneers USL team in 2008, the Director of Coaching for the Massachusetts Junior Pioneer Soccer Club from 2009-2010, the Director of Player Development for the Pioneer Valley Storm from 2010-2012, and the coach for the Massachusetts ODP U17 Boys from 2011-2012 and the Massachusetts ODP U16 Girls from 2012-2013.